emna-khemiri/Multi-Platform-Web-Scraper/README.md

 - **Logging**: Detailed logging to track execution and debug issues.
 - **Environment Variable Management**: Secure handling of sensitive API keys using `.env`.

-## Prerequisites

-1. Python 3.7 or higher.
-2. Required Python packages (listed in `requirements.txt`).
-3. API keys for LinkedIn, Crunchbase, and other integrated services.
-4. Access to Google Search (optional).

 ## Installation

 1. Clone this repository: